Some agency groups won't send delegates to Cannes Lions in October

 Cannes Lions said it had nothing to add to a previous statement.

-"As we announced on March 18, we took the decision to postpone the festival with the support of our major customers," the organizers said.
+"As we announced on March 18, we took the decision to postpone the festival with the support of our major customers," the organisers said.

 "We are now working with these customers to plan for the October event.